What Is a Bachelor’s Degree? Requirements, Costs, and More

 Application requirements for bachelor’s degrees

-To apply for a bachelor’s degree program, you may be expcted to provide:
+To apply for a bachelor’s degree program, you may need to provide:

 • Past grades or GPA: Some programs may require you to have earned a certain minimum GPA in high school—like 2.5 or 3.0—though not all do.
 A program’s application should state what kind of grade requirements they have.

 • A GED or high school diploma: Most bachelor’s degree programs will require you to have completed a high school level of education.
-If you haven’t, you can consider other programs, like associate degrees or certificates that may not require them.
-Professional certificates on Coursera don’t require GEDs.
+If you haven’t, you can consider other programs, like associate degrees or certificates that may not require a GED or diploma.
+Professional Certificates on Coursera don’t require GEDs.

 • Standardized test scores, like the SAT or ACT: Though some schools are dropping this requirement, many still ask for test scores.
 High school students typically take standardized tests in their junior or senior year before applying to colleges.